Justus Sheffield gets shelled in Yankees’ 12-1 pounding of Mariners

 With the Mariners now using a five-man rotation, he is scheduled to pitch Sunday in the series finale vs. the Angels and the final game before the All-Star break.

 Sending him out to make that start might be counterproductive for the team and for Sheffield, who is clearly out of sync with his mechanics, leading to nonexistent command and minimal chances for success.
+And the revelation of the health issues, however minor they may seem, certainly changes the equation and the likelihood he won’t pitch on Sunday.

 “We’ll just have to wait and see,” Servais said.
 “We’ll talk about it here in the next couple days.
 At the end of the day, we need to do what’s best for the player, and obviously the team along with that.
 We’ve got to get Sheff going in the right direction again.
 We’ll sit down talk about in the next few days.
 We’ll make the best decision for everybody involved.”

-But a glance at the Rainiers’ roster reveals a passel of relievers and not much for true starting pitching with MLB experience, particularly on the 40-man roster.
+A glance at the Rainiers’ roster reveals a passel of relievers and not much for true starting pitching with MLB experience, particularly on the 40-man roster.
 With the All-Star breaking looming, the Mariners could call-up versatile Robert Dugger to start and essentially have a bullpen day – they are quite familiar with that strategy this season.

 But after the All-Star break, there are no real answers.
 The easy solution would be to have Santiago make that start.
 But the veteran lefty is “stuck” in the limbo of MLB’s disciplinary process.
 He is still waiting for an appeal hearing with an arbiter about his 10-game suspension for having a foreign substance on his glove while pitching in Chicago.